iafilius/123Tune-plus-Simulator/README.md

 # availability

-The software is available as is, and just as i left it.
+The software is available as is, and just as i left it, including lost of comments, and debug.

 # How to use